-In over two decades of leadership experience in working with Congress, Mooney headed up the Washington office of Congressman Terry Bruce of Illinois and as chief of staff to Congressman John Cox of Illinois.
+In over two decades of leadership experience in working with Congress, Mooney headed up the Washington office of Congressman Terry Bruce of Illinois and served as chief of staff to Congressman John Cox of Illinois.
 She has specialized in health care legislation throughout her tenure on Capitol Hill.
-As a Washington representative of the American Academy of Ophthalmology, Mooney has also developed policies affecting the Departments of Defense and Veterans Affairs on manpower, health care and research.
+As a Washington representative of the American Academy of Ophthalmology, Mooney developed policies affecting the Departments of Defense and Veterans Affairs on manpower, health care and research.

 From 1997 to 2009, Mooney served as chief of staff to Congresswoman Darlene Hooley, Ranking member of the House Veterans' Affairs Committee's Oversight and Investigations panel, Energy and Commerce, Financial Services, and Budget Committees.
 As chronicled in David Wood's 2011 Pulitzer Prize-winning series "Beyond the Battlefield," when Congress met three days after 9/11 in a five hour debate to vote on giving the President authority to respond to the terrorist attacks, Congresswoman Hooley was the sole member who "took time to observe that war would create a new generation of wounded veterans who would need lifetime care, and that Congress ought to agree to pay those bills before sending young Americans into battle."